 Best 2017 thesis from the Spanish Society for Numerical Methods in Engineering (SEMNI)

-Extraordinary Thesis Award
+Extraordinary Thesis Award from UPC

 - BSc in Mathematics (Universidad Nacional de Educación a Distancia, 2015).